blabla1337/skf-flask/markdown/code_examples/php/25-code_example--Login_functionality--.md

         //We check the database value in order to verify if we are permitted to do the action if($loginUser['permissions'] == $ispermitted)
         {
+       	 	//Log that the user had sufficient privileges: setLog($_SESSION['userID'],"User was privileged!", "SUCCESS", date(dd-mm-yyyy), $privelige, "NULL");
             return true;
         }else{

+            //Log that the user had insufficient privileges: setLog($_SESSION['userID'],"User was not privileged!", "FAIL", date(dd-mm-yyyy), $privelige, "HIGH");

+			/*
+			Set counter; if counter hits 3, the user's session must be terminated.
+			After 3 session terminations the user's acount must be blocked.
+			Given the high threat level, there will be immediate session termination. in this case the user tried to manipulate the application operation in order to do things he is not privileged to, imidiate session termination will follow!
+			*/

+			setCounter(3);

             return false;
         }
     }